johngodley/redirection/readme.txt

 == Changelog ==

 A x.1 version increase introduces new or updated features and can be considered to contain 'breaking' changes.
 A x.x.1 increase is purely a bug fix and introduces no new features, and can be considered as containing no breaking changes.

+= 5.3.7 - 8th January 2023 =
+* Fix problem with locales in certain directories
+* Fix incorrect import of empty CSV
+* Don't encode regex for Nginx

 = 5.3.6 - 12th November 2022 =
 * Fix for sites with a version of +OK